 Avoid being judgmental

 Let’s think about why it is essential to avoid being judgmental.
 We see a person we do not know and based on their looks if we do not approve we pass judgment.
-Moreover, let’s consider how you would feel if that were you and another person was judging.
+Let’s consider how you would feel if that were you and another person was judging.
 That reason alone is enough why we should avoid being judgmental.